ChrisCruze/Leo/frontend/messages-airtable/README.md

 ## Notes

-- The Airtable API key is hardcoded for simplicity (not production-ready)
+- The Airtable API key is hardcoded in the script: `"patdMoOPya9xAXGLG.3a26ab9163b441fa24a5e1edc3d775c4608e447dd7c0ffa50d6de697d121c022"`
 - Messages are pulled from the backend script that populates Airtable
 - Check `backend/utils/mongodb_pull/mongodb_pull.py` for field names and data structure
 - This is a human-in-the-loop tool - Leo generates, humans approve/refine
 - Focus on elegant, clean design - this is a professional tool used daily
+- **Note:** Once `messages-airtable.html` is created, update the root `index.html` to link to it

 ---